Dear Debt Adviser,

-Here's an answer for your question regarding how paying off your installment loan would affect your score: For both your FICO and VantageScore credit scores, it would be better to keep paying the loan on time and as agreed each month.
-Paying the loan off would not necessarily lower your credit score, but keeping the loan open and at a low level shows that you can manage the payment each month, and that will help boost your score.
+Here’s an answer for your question regarding how paying off your installment loan would affect your score: For both your FICO and VantageScore credit scores, it would be better to keep paying the loan on time and as agreed each month.
+Paying the loan off would not necessarily lower your credit score, but keeping the loan open and at a low level shows that you can manage the payment each month, and that will help improve your score.

-While both scoring models reward a consumer for making ongoing, on-time payments on an installment loan, the VantageScore model pays more attention to the first 12 to 24 months of the loan life cycle and gives more weight to those payments than to activity on the account after approximately two years.
+While both scoring models reward a consumer for making ongoing, on-time payments on an installment loan, the VantageScore model pays more attention to the first 12 to 24 months of the loan life cycle and gives more weight to those payments than to activity on the account after approximately 2 years.
 So, if your financial house is otherwise in order, you might consider paying down the installment loan over 24 months and then getting rid of it.
-Then, you can redirect that monthly expense to help fund one of your short- or long-term financial goals.
+Then, you can redirect that monthly expense to help fund 1 of your short- or long-term financial goals.

 Ask the adviser